Übersetzung durch Neil Mussett

 3. a measure to maintain public order or a means of coercion has been imposed by the public prosecutor and the latter has reserved the submission fully or in part.

-(2b) The senior judicial officer may submit the tasks which have been assigned to him/her in accordance with subs.
-2 sentence 1 to the public prosecutor if
+(2b) The senior judicial officer may submit the tasks which have been assigned to him or her in accordance with subsection (2) sentence 1 to the public prosecutor if

 1. reservations emerge during processing against the admissibility of execution, or